Gateway to the Galapagos: Guayaquil, Ecuador’s riverside beating heart

 How to pronounce Guayaquil: g-why-ah-KEEL (or drop the ‘g’ for a super-local spin)

-Most people use the city just as a stopping point for their flight to or from the Galapagos so they don’t often check out all the things to do in Guayaquil, but during our first trip to Ecuador we skipped the islands due to time, cost and lack of interest in birds (we eventually went in April 2019, and as it turns out, we bloody love birds), so we thought we’d spend a little time exploring Guayaquil as a city break.
+Most people use the city just as a stopping point for their flight to or from the Galapagos so they don’t often check out all the things to do in Guayaquil, but during our first trip to Ecuador we skipped the islands due to time, cost and lack of interest in birds (we eventually went a year later, and as it turns out, we bloody love birds), so we thought we’d spend a little time exploring Guayaquil as a city break.

 After you’ve read this post on things to do in Guayaquil, you may also want to read